 This attraction pass offers you discounted admission to some of our top museums.
 It includes access to the California Academy of Sciences, the Exploratorium, and the Aquarium of the Bay.
 It also includes a ticket for a 60-minute bay cruise.

-Another great benefit of this pass is that you get a 7-day Muni pass.
+Another great benefit of this pass is that you get a multi-day Muni pass.
 This allows you ride the buses, street cars, light rail trails, and the cable cars as much as you like for no additional cost.
 It will make getting around town easy and very inexpensive.

 Make your visit easier by using the Hop On/Hop Off Bus Tour to get around town.
 The bus allows you to cruise from attraction to attraction and spend as much time, on your own, at each one.